mahoney1/commercialpaper/tutorial2-queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension.md

 The 1st version of the `papercontract` smart contract on the network (featuring MagnetoCorp, DigiBank and Hedgematic) works great, but all parties agree query functionality needs to be added.
 DigiBank have taken responsibility to add this function in two stages;

-- first, to add standard queries, like invoking identity or asset owner;
+- first, to add standard queries, like tracing invoking identity information or asset ownership;
-- second, is to add rich and more advanced queries like asset history, assets by asset namespace (partial key), ad-hoc queries and  'delta payload' query capability; in the latter, instead of the whole history of an asset being return - only return the elements that have changed (ie smaller payload)
+- second, is to add rich and more advanced queries like asset history, assets by asset namespace (partial key), ad-hoc queries and  'delta payload' query capability; in the latter, only return the elements that have changed (ie smaller payload response)

 Once the functions are added, the smart contract is packaged, then upgraded on the local 'Commerce' network.
-It is then tested by 2 members, to see the functions work as designed.
-Between them, they create a simple 'paper' trail of transactions like before.
+It is then tested by 2 member organisations, to see the functions work as designed - they create a simple 'paper' trail of transactions to run queries against.

 OK -- let's get started!

 ## Steps

 ### Step 1.
 Add the main query transaction functions in papercontract.js